davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 * Any node can get it
 * Any node can set it

-. . . and all of these properties hold even if there are some ongoing faults in the network.
-(This is what it means for the variable to be “fault tolerant.”)
+. . . and all of these properties hold even if the network is having problems, or some nodes have crashed.
+The variables are supposed to be fault tolerant, after all.

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

 Oftentimes the hardest part of a problem is figuring out where to start.
 Let’s attack it this way: we’ll start with a simple approach we know doesn’t work, and then try to fix it into working.
-Maybe along the way we’ll discover a crux of the problem, and that’ll lead us to a pretty good design.
+Maybe that’ll yield a good solution, or maybe along the way we’ll learn something important about the problem.

 ## A Simple (But Wrong) Approach